swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Reference/settings.md

 vscode-swift provides various settings to configure its behaviour.

-> 💡 Tip: The Settings UI is common to all VS Code extensions.
-See the [VS Code documentation about personalizing VS Code](https://code.visualstudio.com/docs/getstarted/personalize-vscode) for a more in-depth overview.
+> 💡 Tip: The Settings Editor is common to all VS Code extensions.
+See the [documentation about personalizing VS Code](https://code.visualstudio.com/docs/getstarted/personalize-vscode) for a more in-depth overview.

 The Swift extension comes with a number of settings you can use to control how it works.
 Detailed descriptions of each setting are provided in the extension settings page.